 This has become an industry standard.
 Although not exactly “important” by way of function, it helps me know how many items I’ve ordered.
 This gives me the quick ability to head to my cart and modify the items if necessary.

 A lot many websites do this in different ways.

 A twist to this is showing a semi-obtrusive popup whenever I add an item to the cart.

-Jimmychoo drops down a box to show an item has been added to your cart and to show you what your cart has presently.
+Jimmychoo drops down a box to show an item added to your cart and show you what your cart has presently.